-Visit your doctor for a medical check up.
+Visit your health care professional for a medical check up before leaving for your Gap Year.
 Some organisations will require this for acceptance onto their programme.
 Ensure that you are in good health before you go, and also get a dental check-up.
 This will reduce the possibility of having to receive emergency treatment abroad.

 Organise adequate insurance that will cover medical expenses AND the cost of repatriation back to the UK if necessary.
 Know your blood group.
 The Blood Care Foundation can organise emergency blood if the situation should arise that you require a blood transfusion.